Oman Air joins the oneworld Alliance

 Qantas Platinum, Platinum One and Chairman’s Lounge / oneworld Emerald

 Setting itself apart from the other major alliances, oneworld also provides an above-Gold rank.
-That’s oneworld Emerald, which grants the highest level of perks across the alliance – soon to include Oman Air.
+That’s oneworld Emerald, which grants the highest level of perks across the alliance – now including Oman Air.
 Expect all the benefits of Qantas Gold and oneworld Sapphire, plus:

 - Use First Class priority check-in, where available.